nataliasebastian/PhotoEditor/README.md

 * Make transitions between 2 images.

 ## How to use
-When executing the [main]() the following instructions should appear:
+When executing the [program]() the following instructions should appear:

 ![](https://www.linkpicture.com/q/Screenshot-2021-12-01-at-20.39.35.png)